sierrareschke/Maze-Game-Iteration-9/README.md

 IMPORTANT: You will submit this assignment via a link to your GIT repository AND your JAR file.

 ## Grading Rubric:
+Team Members:
+* Nolan Brady
+* Grace Ohlsen
+* Sierra Reschke

+Notes:
+The given terminal commands were run to create the jar file.
+Removed build folder from .gitignore so the .jar file is present in the repository as well as the uploaded file.

 ### Deductions